 An FHA loan is a mortgage loan with flexible guidelines backed by the Federal Housing Administration ( A Department of HUD).
 FHA loans are extremely popular with first time home buyers because they allow down payments as low as 3.5% and allow the seller to pay the borrowers closing costs.
 FHA has flexible credit requirements.
 FHA borrowers sometimes have credit scores as low as 580.

 Congress created the Federal Housing Administration (FHA) in 1934.
 The FHA became a part of the Department of Housing and Urban Development (HUD) in 1965.
 When FHA was created, the housing industry was not doing well.
-Two million construction workers had lost their jobs, terms were difficult for home loan applicants, borrowers were required to put 50% down, and only one in ten Americans owned their home.
-During the 1940’s, FHA programs helped finance military housing and homes for returning veterans and their families after the was.
-With the help of FHA, by 2001, the nation’s home-ownership rate had soared to an all time high of 68.1 percent
+Two million construction workers had lost their jobs, terms were difficult for home loan applicants, borrowers were required to put 50% down, and only one in ten Americans owned their homes.
+During the 1940s, FHA programs helped finance military housing and homes for returning veterans and their families after the was.
+With the help of FHA, by 2001, the nation’s home-ownership rate had soared to an all-time high of 68.1 percent

 Benefits of FHA Home Loans